 Anxiety is a mental health condition, so the best place to start talking about anxiety symptoms is by looking at the mental ones.

 Anxiety alters your brain.
 It changes how you think, how you perceive, and how you process information.
-For example, someone without anxiety tells a joke and no laughs.
-They move on.
-Someone with anxiety tells a joke and no one laughs.
-That person wonders if they’re being judged, if they offended someone, they may not be a funny person…
+For example, someone without anxiety may see a random person look at them and think nothing of it.
+Someone with anxiety may see that same person look at them and worry that they’re being judged, or that the person is dangerous.

 The same exact situation is processed differently.